rayaman/multi/README.md

-  print("3 Seconds have passed!") a:Reset(n) -- if n were nil it will reset back to 3, or it would reset to n seconds end) multi:mainloop() -- the main loop of the program, multi:umanager() exists as well to allow intergration in other loops Ex: love2d love.update function.
+  print("3 Seconds have passed!") a:Reset(n) -- if n were nil it will reset back to 3, or it would reset to n seconds end) multi:mainloop() -- the main loop of the program, multi:umanager() exists as well to allow integration in other loops Ex: love2d love.update function.
 More on this binding in the wiki!
 ```
 The library is modular so you only need to require what you need to.
 Because of this, the global enviroment is altered</br>